Wales national netball team

 The Wales national netball team, also known as the Welsh Feathers, represents Wales Netball in international netball competitions such as the Netball World Cup, the Commonwealth Games, the Netball Europe Open Championships, Netball World Cup Qualifiers and the Netball Singapore Nations Cup.
 Since 2005–06, Wales has also effectively competed in the Netball Super League, initially playing as Celtic Dragons and more recently as Cardiff Dragons.
-As of 1 September 2025, Wales are listed 6th on the World Netball Rankings.
+As of March 2026, Wales are listed 7th on the World Netball Rankings, making the squad the highest ranked international sport in Wales.

 History

 Early tests

 Wales made their Test debut on 7 May 1949 with a 14–13 win against Scotland.
 The match was played at the General Electric Company ground on Preston Road, Wembley during the 1949 England Scotland Wales Netball Series.
 Wales also played England for the first time on the same day, losing 25–3.
 In 1951, as part of the Festival of Britain celebrations, Wales hosted their first home international match, played outdoors at Cathays High School, Cardiff.
 Wales lost to England by 26–7.
 In April 1957, Wales hosted their first indoor home international matches at Sophia Gardens Pavilion.
 Wales lost to both England (34–5) and to Scotland (16–9).
 In 1980, with a team coached by Wendy White, Wales defeated England 33–29 in Plymouth.
 This was the first time Wales had defeated England.